huggingface/exporters/README.md

 Known models that need to be exported with `use_legacy_format=True` are: GPT2, DistilGPT2.

+Using flexible input sequence length with GPT2 or GPT-Neo causes the converter to be extremely slow and allocate over 200 GB of RAM.
+This is clearly a bug in coremltools or the Core ML framework, as the allocated memory is never used (the computer won't start swapping).
+After many minutes, the conversion does succeed, but the model may not be 100% correct.
+Loading the model afterwards takes a very long time and makes similar memory allocations.
+Likewise for making predictions.
+While theoretically the conversion succeeds (if you have enough patience), the model is not really usable like this.

 #### Unsupported models

 The following models are known to give errors when attempting conversion to Core ML format:

+- [BLOOM](https://huggingface.co/docs/transformers/main/en/model_doc/bloom).
+Conversion error on a slicing operation.
 - [DETR](https://huggingface.co/docs/transformers/main/model_doc/detr).
 The conversion completes without errors but the Core ML compiler cannot load the model.
 - [Data2VecAudio](https://huggingface.co/docs/transformers/main/en/model_doc/data2vec).
 Same issue as DETR.
+- [GPT-Neo](https://huggingface.co/docs/transformers/main/en/model_doc/gpt_neo) gives no errors during conversion but predicts wrong results, or NaN when `use_legacy_format=True`.
 - [GroupViT](https://huggingface.co/docs/transformers/main/model_doc/groupvit).
 Conversion issue with `scatter_along_axis` operation.
 Did not investigate in detail yet.
 - [Speech2Text](https://huggingface.co/docs/transformers/main/en/model_doc/speech_to_text).
 The "glu" op is not supported by coremltools.
 Should be possible to solve by defining a `@register_torch_op` function.
 - [Swin Transformer](https://huggingface.co/docs/transformers/main/model_doc/swin).
 The PyTorch graph contains unsupported operations: remainder, roll, adaptive_avg_pool1d.